 We went on an autumn hunt in the forest section of outdoor area and asked children to find some evidence of autumn.
 This is what they found.

 The children explored the artefacts they found and some children enjoyed drawing pictures of them.

 In the small world area we had a woodland full of fallen leaves, conkers, acorn and pine cones for the children to explore.
 There was also several artefacts hidden in our autumnal coloured water.

 In the finger gym area there were even more Autumn objects for us.
-We were challenged to try pick up the objects using just the tweezers.
+We threaded hoops onto sticks in apples and we were challenged to try pick up the objects using just the tweezers.
 It was quite tricky but is amazing at helping us to develop and stregnthen out finger muscles.